rgederin/zookeeper-integration/README.md

 5. At any point, if the current leader server goes down, Zookeeper will kill the session for that server after the specified session timeout.
 In the process, it will delete the node “/election/leader-00000001” as it was created by the leader server and is an ephemeral node and then Zookeeper will send a notification to all the server that was watching znode /election.

 6. Once all server gets the leader’s znode-delete notification, they again fetch all children under /election znode and get the data associated with the child znode that has the least sequence number(/election/leader-00000002) and store that as the new leader in its own memory.

+In this approach, we saw, if an existing leader dies, the servers are not sending an extra write request to the zookeeper to become the leader, leading to reduce network traffic.

+But, even with this approach, we will face some degree of herd effect we talked about in the previous approach.
+When the leader server dies, notification is sent to all servers in the cluster, creating a herd effect.

+But, this is a design call that you need to take.
+Use approach 1 or 2, if you need all servers in your cluster to store the current leader’s hostname for its purpose.

+If you do not want to store current leader information in each server/follower and only the leader needs to know if he is the current leader to do leader specific tasks.
+You can further simplify the leader election process, which we will discuss in approach 3.